learn-co-curriculum/dsc-bayesian-stats-recap/README.md

 ## Gaussian Naive Bayes

 In moving to machine learning applications, you first investigated the Gaussian Naive Bayes classifier.
 This produced powerful results when applied to the two small datasets explored.
 To do this, you viewed each feature as a normal distribution using the mean and standard deviation for a particular subgroup.
-You then used these to find point estimates along the PDF and fed this through a multinomial bayes setup.
+You then used these to find point estimates along the PDF and fed this through a multinomial Bayes setup.

 ## Document Classification with Naive Bayes